-Basic to understanding slot machines is to know the terms used to describe its components.
+Improving the odds of winning at slot machine gambling includes knowing the most common slot machine casino gambling definitions.
+Basic to understanding slot machines is to know the terminology used to describe its components.

 Some bonuses use a mechanical device, possibly the primary reels, and additional reels designed for this purpose, or an entirely different spinning wheel prominently displayed to garner other player’s attention from a distance.
 Some slot machines have multiple styles of bonus rounds.

 Located at the top of a slot machine is a signal light.
 It can be activated by a player via a service button on the machine’s console, activated automatically when a jackpot requires a hand pay be provided by a casino operator, or if the machine is having a mechanical problem.
 Mechanical issues can include